QuentinThierry/Cub3D/Cub3d_bonus/README.md

 Door :
 <!-- - texture door -->
 <!-- - opti door open -->
-- open door depending on the orientation ->> door does not always open the same ways
 - door parsing
 - doors on side of map